 - a) Oxides of Nitrogen NOx

 - b) Sulphur Dioxide SO2,

 - c) Carbon Monoxide CO

 - d) Stack Opacity Monitor.

+- e) H20

-CEMS will be complete with flue gas sample extraction and conditioning and analysing system.
-PC based Emissions Monitoring System with 22" Colour Graphic LED / TFT Monitor with Keyboard, Mouse along with Laser jet Printer.
-A software link will be provided to hook up the Emission Monitoring System to the Plant DDCMIS.
+CEMS will be complete with flue gas sample extraction and conditioning and analysing system. will be provided to hook up the Emission Monitoring System to the Plant DDCMIS.